Financing a Condo

 The final loan approval process differs when financing a condo.
 Here is an outline to help you better understand those differences and to feel comfortable with the overall condo home loan process.

-Like any other loan and property type, pre-qual is the starting point.
+Like any other loan and property type, qualification is the starting point.

 2. Condo Project / HOA Eligibility Review